aoinc13/nifikop/site/website/versioned_docs/version-0.7.6/3_tasks/2_security/1_ssl.md

 ## Create SSL credentials

-You may use `NifiUser` resource to create new certificates for your applications, allowing them to query your Nifi cluster.
+You may use `NifiUser` resource to create new user certificates for your application, allowing users to authenticate and query your Nifi cluster.

-To create a new client you will need to generate new certificates sign by the CA. The operator can automate this for you using the `NifiUser` CRD :
+To create a new user you will need to generate new certificates signed by the CA. The operator can automate this for you using the `NifiUser` CRD :

 ```console
 cat << EOF | kubectl apply -n nifi -f -